CodePurge/CodePurgeKit/README.md

 ```

 ## Contributing
-Any feedback or ideas to enhance DevCodePurgeKit would be well received.
+Any feedback or ideas to enhance CodePurgeKit would be well received.
 Please feel free to [open an issue](https://github.com/CodePurge/CodePurgeKit/issues/new) if you'd like to help improve this Swift package.

 ## About
-This package is part of the [CodePurge](https://github.com/DevCodePurge) organization, providing tools to streamline project management and storage optimization for Xcode developers.
+This package is part of the [CodePurge](https://github.com/CodePurge) organization, providing tools to streamline project management and storage optimization for Xcode developers.